arthurdouillard/hugo-website/content/post/metric-learning.md

 On the previous figure, a single instance of the red class is enough to to classify its three closest unlabelled instances as also red.
 It's a case of *one-shot learning*.

+Metric learning is widely used in **retrieval search** were the goal is to find the most similar items given a query item: aka finding similar shoes on e-commerce website based on my photography of a shoe.

 # 4. Various models

+This list of models is far from being exaustive.
+I focus mainly on deep learning models that were used for lowshot but be aware that this is only a subset of metric learning solutions.

 ## 4.1.
 Siamese, Triplet, & co.

+### 4.1.1 Siamese networks

 [Bromley et al, 1993](https://papers.nips.cc/paper/769-signature-verification-using-a-siamese-time-delay-neural-network.pdf) introduced **Siamese Network** for signature verification.
 The network sees a pair